stefan52a/circle/README.md

 Then every (person from a) Circle receiving that push message would be able to see if and who within his own Circle has been in contact with infected person X (without knowing who that is), where, and when and at what distance.

-Our voluntarily usable open source app and consensus backend ensure privacy at a minimum according to AVG standard.
+Our voluntarily usable open source app and consensus backend ensure privacy at a minimum according to GDPR standard.

 Data on contacts, locations, and time remain on the user's smartphone.
 The anonymous identifiers of third parties are stored on users' phones.
 From this identifier, the identity of third parties cannot be traced.
 In case of contamination, only the anonymous identifier of the user is published with the consent of the user.
 This will alert third parties without revealing the identity of the source.